SW

 Prinsesstårta

-Princess cake consisting of sponge cake, raspberry jam, whipped cream, and marzipan coating.
+Princess cake consisting of sponge cake, raspberry jam, whipped cream, and distinctive green marzipan coating.
+A beloved Swedish classic enjoyed on special occasions.

 Semla